livegnik/2way-poc-design/README.md

 ## Conformance

 Conformance is binary.
-An implementation must:

-- Honor every invariant under all supported conditions, including offline operation and adversarial peers.
-- Keep forbidden behaviors structurally impossible; logging or operator vigilance is not a substitute.
-- Run validation, authorization, and ordering exactly as specified, with no trust shortcuts.
-- Flow every mutation through the single serialized pipeline.

-Any deviation demands a recorded ADR with scope and compensating controls.
-Without that, the implementation is out of spec even if it seems convenient.
+An implementation must honor every rule under all supported conditions, including offline operation and adversarial peers, and it must make forbidden behaviors structurally impossible rather than rely on logging or operator vigilance.
+Validation, authorization, and ordering have to run exactly as specified with no trust shortcuts, and every mutation must flow through the single ordered pipeline.
+Any deviation demands a recorded ADR with scope and compensating controls; without that, the implementation is out of spec even if it seems convenient.

 ---

 ## Scope boundary and status

-This repository promises only what it states explicitly.
-Examples illustrate possibilities, not requirements.
+This repository promises only what it states explicitly, and the examples illustrate possibilities rather than requirements.
 The proof of concept favors clarity and correctness over polish, and future ADRs may refine details.
-Treat the repo as the authoritative statement of intent today and build against the guarantees it documents.
+Treat the repo as the official statement of intent today and build against the guarantees it documents.

 ---